hx2A/py5website/main/install.rst

 Create Anaconda Environment
 +++++++++++++++++++++++++++

 First you must create an Anaconda environment to install the Python packages into.
 Below, we create an environment called ``py5coding`` with Python 3.8.
 Note that py5 does not support earlier versions of Python.
-Python 3.9 seems to work ok but has not been extensively tested.
+Later versions seem to work OK but have not been extensively tested.

 The below command will also install the Jupyter Lab tool, which py5 is designed to work well with.